-Assessment must be based on the goals and objectives of the program, and must use tools compatible with the characteristic being assessed.
+Assessment must be based on the goals and objectives of the program, individual block and/or module descriptions, and must use tools compatible with the characteristic being assessed.
 Methods of assessment of resident performance must be clearly communicated to residents and faculty, and the level of performance expected of residents in the achievement of program objectives must be clearly outlined.